timmo001/home-panel/documentation/docs/troubleshooting.md

 and run the containers again.
 You may have to clear the cache/cookies in your browser.

-If running natively, checkout the latest version from the release page for the [app] and the [api] and rerun the app.

 ## I'm still having issues

 If you are still stuck, post any logs you can gather from the steps above